 In this study, we analyzed the utilization of non-pharmacological interventions for COPD and identified its determinants based on data from the established German COPD cohort COSYCONET.
 First, with the exception of influenza vaccination, fewer than half of the patients participated in the recommended panel of non-pharmacological interventions.
 Second, utilization was higher with increasing severity of COPD as determined by GOLD groups, and for female patients, while current smoking was associated with a reduced utilization.
 Third, current smoking was also significantly associated with a reduced probability of having received a recommendation to use by a physician.

 When stratified by sex, our analysis demonstrated that female patients participated to a higher degree in all non-pharmacological interventions, except influenza vaccination, which showed already high levels for men and women.
 Similar results have been published in previous reports, which showed that women tend to communicate more frequently with healthcare providers and utilize more healthcare resources than men [14-16].
-[17, 18]Similarly, Henoch et al. found higher participation rates for educational programs and physiotherapy for women compared to men and also higher vaccination rates [8].
+This was also found in other chronic diseases such as diabetes [17, 18].
+Similarly, Henoch et al. found higher participation rates for educational programs and physiotherapy for women compared to men and also higher vaccination rates [8].
 Logistic regression models confirmed that female sex was a significant determinant of utilization by increasing the odds of participation in non-pharmacological interventions.
 Interestingly, female sex was not significantly associated with having received a recommendation for smoking cessation or educational program.
 This is in contrast to Watson et al., who found women to be more likely to get smoking cessation advice [9].

 Smoking cessation is the most effective and cost-effective intervention in the management of COPD.
 In our study, not even a quarter of current or previous smokers had ever participated in a smoking cessation program.
 This is a concern, as smoking cessation fundamentally influences the course of COPD by attenuating the decline of lung function and improving survival [1, 19, 20].
 Even within COPD, non-smoking patients tend to have less airflow limitation and gas exchange abnormalities and fewer symptoms than current smokers [21, 22].
 In comparison, a Swiss study by Kaufmann et al. reported rates of 52 % for smoking cessation programs in 50 smokers with COPD in the outpatient setting [23] and according to a Swedish register study, 34 % of patients participated in a smoking cessation program [8].
-Out data indicated, that smoking was also associated with reduced probabilities of participation in all other non-pharmacological interventions, which could lead to two different considerations: smoker with COPD in the cohort refuse to utilize the non-pharmacological therapy options as a somewhat non-compliant behavior.
+Our data indicated, that smoking was also associated with reduced probabilities of participation in all other non-pharmacological interventions, which could lead to two different considerations: smokers with COPD in the cohort refuse to utilize the non-pharmacological therapy options as a somewhat non-compliant behavior.
 However, the participation in the cohort over several years might be an argument against a general rejection and non-adherence.
 On the other hand, smoking was also a predictor for not having received a recommendation for two interventions.
 This could indicate that a physician might be less likely to offer other non-pharmacological options if a patient continues smoking.
+An alternative explanation could also be that smokers forget about or pay less attention to recommendations they had been given.
+However, recall bias among smokers seems unlikely, as 98 % of all current smokers report that they had ever been advised by a physician to quit smoking.